Keyboard shortcuts

 Available providers

-agentkit-provider-openrouterBearer + headersauth, cache mapping, error check, cost
+agentkit-provider-openrouter2 (hooks)Bearer + headersauth, cache mapping, 200-with-error handling, cost enrichment

 When to implement ModelAdapter directly